TheoSignore/fdmonitor/README.md

 ### Notes

-Zombie 🧟 processes are BAD and there file descriptors cannot be obtained
+Zombie 🧟 processes are BAD and their file descriptors cannot be obtained

 Written with the idea to help developpment of 42 school project pipex and, mostly, minishell.
 Tested on Ubuntu 22.04.2 LTS